Transportation of the president of the United States: Yachts

 From 1880 to 1977 several commissioned Navy ships served as presidential yachts, however this practice was halted during the Carter administration.
 The table below lists the name of each of these ships and the years in which it did so.

+Other transportation

+Presidents have been known to take other forms of transport historically, such as horses or bicycles.
+George Washington's favorite horse was called Blueskin, and was featured in some paintings with Washington.